 - Mario Tennis

 - Pokémon Stadium

 - Super Bowling

 - Turok 3: Shadow of Oblivion

 - Xena: Warrior Princess – The Talisman of Fate

-Unless otherwise specified, the following American football N64 coop games enable up to four people to play cooperatively through the season/play-off modes:
+Unless otherwise specified, the following American football N64 co-op games enable up to four people to play together through the season/play-off modes:

 - Madden Football 64

 - Madden NFL 2002

 - NFL Blitz 2000 (up to two players, arcade mode only)